Updates

 Consider the following about Giridih district’s economy:

-2. Agriculture employs less than 40% of the workforce.
+2. Agriculture employs less than 30% of the district’s workforce.

 Which of the above statements is/are correct?